geirsagberg/logseq-plugin-orphan-cleaner/README.md

-# Logseq Cleanup Orphans Plugin
+# Logseq Plugin: Orphan Cleaner

 Automatically remove orphaned pages from Logseq with a keyboard shortcut and toolbar button.